ADHD

 The goal of ADHD treatment is to ensure that people with ADHD can reach their full potential, not to “cure them” of ADHD.

-Treatment can be very helpful.
+The right support can be very helpful.
 It may help with many challenges faced by families and individuals with ADHD.
 Although ADHD is often associated with stigma, there are many aspects of ADHD that can be strengths, such as hyperfocus and boundless energy.

-Cognitive Behavioural Therapy is the gold standard first intervention worldwide, and includes a strong component of parent training.
-Medication can also play an important role, and our team at Mindworx Psychology often work in conjunction with Developmental Paediatricians and Child Psychiatrists to achieve optimum outcomes.
+Medication can also play an important role, but is not without side effects – children and teens react differently.
+Our team at Mindworx Psychology often work in conjunction with Developmental Paediatricians and Child Psychiatrists to achieve optimum outcomes.
 Ultimately, the choice of whether or not to medicate remains with the parents.

 Psychologists do not give advice on, or provide medication, our specialist area is psychological interventions.

-The simple answer to this is yes!
-We recommend that a thorough health assessment by a GP or Paediatrician, as well as vision and hearing checks.
-Many children with ADHD have other mental health problems such as anxiety, or learning difficulties, or conduct problems.
+Many children with ADHD have other mental health challenges such as anxiety, or learning difficulties, or conduct problems.
 It is becoming increasingly recognised that, along with ADHD, children may experience symptoms of other neurodevelopmental conditions such as autism, Asperger’s, Tourette’s syndrome, Obsessive Compulsive Disorder (OCD), dyslexia, and dyspraxia.

 ADHD Testing